 Meeting on 13 July 2017 - not the final minutes, but the draft minutes

-CCC are actively pursuing Transport Scotland, which authority appears to have reneged upon an undertaking to correct the imbalance in freight and commercial costs to various destinations, which leave Colonsay at an almost incredible disadvantage.
+Less encouragingly, CCC are actively pursuing Transport Scotland, which authority appears to have reneged upon an undertaking to correct the imbalance in freight and commercial costs to various destinations, leaving Colonsay at an almost incredible disadvantage.

 Sheena Nisbet – Chairperson